modmore/docs/en/01_Agenda/v1/06_Extended_Fields.md

 `label` key will be used, when it exists.
 Otherwise, a lexicon entry with the field name prefixed by `agenda.extended.` is searched in the lexicon.
 An `xtype` key will be used, when it exists.
 Otherwise, the xtype defaults to `textfield`.
+A `renderer` key will be used, when it exists.
+The renderer has to be defined in the file referenced in the `agenda.extended_xtypes_script` system setting.

 If a nested `fields` key contains an array value, this value will be used for subfields in columns.
 The `width` key inside is then used for the subfield column width.

-The extended fields could also generate columns in the events grid.
+The extended fields can also generate columns in the events grid.
 The `column_label` key is required to add a column in the grid.
 The `column_width` key will define the width of the grid column.
 The column_width defaults to 100.
+The column can be hidden in the grid with the `hidden` key.

 Extended fields are available as placeholder with the prefix `extended` in the event row template.
 The `price` field from the example will be available with the `[[+extended.price]]` placeholder.

+## Extended Repeat Fields

+The extended repeat fields were introduced with Agenda 1.4.0.

+They work the same as the extended event fields and are shown in the edit repeat window and the repeats grid.

+## Extended Location Fields

+The extended location fields were introduced with Agenda 1.4.0.

+They work the same as the extended event fields and are shown in the edit location window and the locations grid.